MahmoudHesham1350/Hospital-Management-System/README.md

 ## Project Overview

-This Hospital Management System is a Java-based console application designed to manage various aspects of hospital operations.
-The system provides different interfaces for different staff roles and allows for management of patients, rooms, records, and staff scheduling.
+This Hospital Management System is a Java-based console application designed to manage various aspects of hospital operations.<br>
+The system provides different interfaces for different staff roles and allows for management of
+- patients, rooms, patientRecords, and staff scheduling.

 ## System Architecture